 Health and Lifestyle

-Your health profile, smoking status, BMI, and family medical history affect premiums.
-Stay-at-home parents are assessed on the same health criteria as anyone else.
-Maintaining good health helps keep premiums affordable for the family budget.
+Your health profile, smoking status, BMI, and family medical history all affect premiums.
+Stay-at-home parents are assessed using the same health criteria as anyone else.
+Maintaining good health helps keep premiums within the family budget.

 👶